Tencent says Beijing likely to support metaverse - as long as it obeys China rules - NewsBreak

 “There’s a lot of technologies that’s related to the development of games as well as for the metaverse,” Tencent president Martin Lau told analysts on a call peppered with questions about the metaverse.

-Investors have pored over the prospects for the burgeoning virtual reality world ever since Mark Zuckerberg, CEO of Facebook (FB.O), which recently changed its name to Meta Platforms Inc, announced that he would devote the future of his company on building a metaverse.
+Investors have pored over the prospects for the burgeoning virtual reality world ever since Mark Zuckerberg, CEO of Facebook, which recently changed its name to Meta Platforms Inc, announced that he would devote the future of his company on building a metaverse.

-Microsoft (MSFT.O) and Disney (DIS.N) have also said they are also working on their own metaverses.
+Microsoft and Disney have also said they are also working on their own metaverses.

 “The Chinese government will be in support of the development of such technologies as long as the user experience is actually provided under the regulatory framework,” said Tencent’s Lau.